braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_setup/setting_up_ips_and_domains.md

 ## Method 2: Self-service email setup

+This method will set up one sending and one tracking domain.

 {% alert important %}
-If you're using the self-service email setup feature, be sure to consult with the Braze onboarding team.
+This self-service email setup feature is currently in beta.
+Contact your Braze account manager if you're interested in participating in the beta.<br>If you're using the self-service email setup feature, be sure to also consult with the Braze Onboarding team.
 {% endalert %}

-This method will set up one sending and one tracking domain.

 ### Step 1: Begin setup